ahmedmshazly/GGV_Group_Project/README.md

 ---

 ### Contact Information
-For more information or queries regarding this project, please reach out at [Your Email].
+For more information or queries regarding this project, please reach out at [ahmdmshazly@gmail.com].